aaronparker/aaronparker.github.io/_posts/2008-02-27-new-java-runtime-coming-set-phasers-to-yawn.md

 > The Quick Starter feature will prefetch portions of the JRE into memory, substantially decreasing the average JRE cold start-up time (the time that it takes to launch a Java application for the first time after a fresh reboot of a PC).

 Great, now we're lumped with yet another application with a quick launch process.
 To me bundling a quick launch executable that continually runs in the background, is a sign that your application is bloated.
 If you believe the hype though, your applications run faster with Java.
 Faster than what?
-Certaintly not native applications.
+Certainly not native applications.

 ![fasterwithjava]("{{site.baseurl}}/media/2008/02/fasterwithjava.png)